 Brief introduction about the chapter:

-Chapter 1 presents main discussions of managing social insurance benefit payments including decentralizing in organization of paying social insurance benefits; methods of paying; managing records of payment.
+Chapter 1 discusses managing social insurance benefit payments including decentralizing in organization of paying social insurance benefits; methods of paying; managing records of payment.
 In the later part of the chapter, managerial issues will be mentioned in terms of administrative expenses.

 Legal framework for social insurance expenditure